hao44le/Instagram-Parse/README.md

 The following **optional** features are implemented:

-- [ ] User can comment on a post and see all comments for each post
 - [x] Show the username and creation time for each post
 - [x] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
 - [ ] User Profiles: